 A life collects the intimate moments with the piano written over a quarter of a century, marking a heartfelt return to the acoustic and to a more meditated and physical expressiveness.

-On May 12, 2023, the album AFTERGLOW will be released in streaming: seven piano improvisations made in the evening’s afterglow.
+On May 12, 2023, the album AFTERGLOW has been released in streaming: seven piano improvisations made in the evening’s afterglow.
 The songs are inspired by Raymond Carver’s verses, which also form the title of each song.